Last Modified: 24 Aug 2015

 Day 11 Overnight Train

-Hai Yen hotel or similar (3 nts), Overnight sleeper train (3 nts), Van Mieu Hotel or similar (2 nts), Victory Hotel Hue or similar (2 nts), Homestay (1 nt), Cuong Long hotel Nha Trang or similar (1 nt), Entity hotel, Halong or similar (1 nt), Saigon Royal Hotel, TWN rm excl Breakfast (1 nt)
+Hai Yen hotel or similar (3 nts), Overnight sleeper train (3 nts), Victory Hotel Hue or similar (2 nts), Homestay (1 nt), Cuong Long hotel Nha Trang or similar (1 nt), Entity hotel, Halong or similar (1 nt), Saigon Royal Hotel or similar (1 nt), Hanoi Legacy hotel, day room for early check in (1 nt)

 OCCASIONAL ALTERNATIVE ACCOMMODATION